 Instructions

-• PREP: Preheat the oven to 350 degrees F. Generously grease 12 cavities of a muffin pan with nonstick spray (muffin liners won't work well).
+- Preheat oven to 350°F. Generously grease 12 cavities of a muffin pan with cooking spray (muffin liners won’t work well).

-• BLEND OATS: Add 2 leveled cups of oats to a large and powerful blender or food processor.
-Blend until the oats resemble flour -- a fine powder, about 60-90 seconds.
+- Add 2 leveled cups of oat flour to a large, powerful blender or food processor.
+Blend until the oats resemble flour—a fine powder, about 60–90 seconds.
 If needed, stir and continue blending to break up larger chunks of oats.

-• FINISH BATTER: Divide the batter evenly among the muffin cups -- the batter should fill exactly 12 cavities about 3/4 the way full.
-The batter is thick and sticky (and hard to work with), but scrape every bit of batter out into the pan.
+- The batter is thick and sticky (and hard to work with), but divide every bit of it evenly among the muffin cups—the batter should fill exactly 12 cavities about 3/4 full.
 Smooth the tops of the muffins with a clean finger.

-• BAKE: Bake for 21-25 minutes or until no longer gooey/wet looking on top and the sides are lightly browned.
-Remove from the oven and let stand in the pan for 3-4 minutes before gently removing (use the tines of a fork to gently coax out the muffins).
+- Bake for 21–25 minutes or until no longer gooey/wet looking on top and the sides are lightly browned.
+Remove from oven and let stand in the pan for 3–4 minutes before gently removing (use the tines of a fork to gently coax out the muffins).
 Set muffins on a cooling rack to finish cooling.

 Video